ratemarkt/ratemarkt-docs/docs/api_docs/check_hotels.md

     </tbody>
 </table>

-!!! warning "About Optional* Arguments"
+!!! note "About Optional* Arguments"
-    You should provide either one of `destinationCode` argument or `hotelCodes` argument to get your availability query work.
+    You should provide either `destinationCode` or `hotelCodes` argument to get your availability query work.

-!!! danger "Beware Destination Based Queries"
+!!! warning "Beware of Destination Based Queries"
     Some popular travel destinations contain huge amount of hotels thus your queries may take much longer time then expected.

     We strongly recommend hotel list based queries so that you can perform your queries for only the hotels you interested in and get back corresponding results in much shorter times rather than receiving a bulk.